Skip to content

 From the standpoint of corporate responsibility to society and local communities, we also consider contributing to disaster response and recovery efforts, as well as cooperating with national and local government disaster prevention and mitigation measures.

-│Information System Disaster Response Measures
+Information System Disaster Response Measures

-Casio employs a cloud environment and robust external data centers with quake-absorbing structures and in-house power generation as measures for ensuring business continuity.
+In this context, Casio employs a cloud environment and robust external data centers with quake-absorbing structures and in-house power generation as measures for ensuring business continuity.
 These measures ensure construction and operation of systems that can flexibly and quickly respond to business changes while ensuring the safety and availability of important servers.

 Moreover, while ensuring information security, particularly in the communication environment (portal site for employees, e-mail, online meetings, etc.), the company uses external services for BCP measures.